stasMnuskin/web_project_4/src/README.md

 **Intro**

-This project is about implementing Classes and basic JS.I've made it so all the elements are displayed correctly on popular screen sizes.
+This project is about implementing Classes and basic JS.I also used webpack in this project.I've made it so all the elements are displayed correctly on popular screen sizes.

 "Around The U.S" is a my seventh independent project in the Practicum100 program.
 This is a one web page made only with html, css and some basic JavaScript.
 It has 6 unique sections and all the forms have validation!